pablorodn/test_shiny/README.md

 <h3><b> And thats it !!! </b></h3>

-<h4><b> This is the readme file for this development, if you have any doubts do not hesitate, just contact me pablorodriguezcv@gmail.com, hope to see you soon </b></h4>
+<h4><b> This is the readme file for this development, if you have any doubts do not hesitate, just contact me!!  pablorodriguezcv@gmail.com, hope to see you soon </b></h4>

 <h3><b> Pablo Rodríguez </b></h3>